edinhodzic/jersey-rest-service-archetype/README.md

 - [Maven archetype plugin](http://maven.apache.org/archetype/maven-archetype-plugin/)

+# Prerequisites

+As a prerequisite you should have a [MongoDB](https://www.mongodb.org/) instance running locally on the defaut port.

 # Quick start usage

 This shouldn't even take a couple of minutes.
 Suppose we were implementing a user REST service.